coreos/zincati/docs/usage/logging.md

 ```

 The maximum level (`-vvv`) equates to trace and can be very verbose.
 It is only meant for development/debugging and for short timespans.
-It is recommended to not max out log level in production and for long periods of time, as it reduces the signal-to-noise ratio and can easily saturate further log-persisting systems.
+It is recommended to not use the trace log level in production or for long periods of time as it reduces the signal-to-noise ratio and can easily saturate further log-persisting systems.

 ## Inspecting logs